 - 1. Follow the signs for Autscape registration.
 This will be in the foyer of the Fothergill Theatre, and will serve as the main information area throughout Autscape. - 2.
-Name badges will be laid out on a table alphabetically.
+Name badges and conference folders will be laid out on a table alphabetically.
 Please take yours. - 3.
-Say your name or show your name badge to the person at the desk. - 4.
-You will be given your room number and boarding house and given the number you need for your house's entry keypad. - 5.
+Say your name or show your name badge to the person at the desk. - You will be given your room number and boarding house and given the number you need for your house's entry keypad. - 5.
 Follow the signs to your house or wait for a volunteer to escort you.
-You will find your conference folder in your bedroom.
-Take some time to locate your nearest bathroom and nearest fire escapes.
-(If you are not staying on site you will be given a conference folder when you register.) - 6.
-When you feel ready, return to the information area where you registered.
+Take some time to locate your nearest bathroom and nearest fire escapes. - 6.
+When you feel ready, go to the quiet dining room for activities such as decorating your name badge and board games.